 When disasters devastate the landscape and force families far from home, it can be hard to access safe, clean water.

-By providing families with water containers and purification equipment, safe drinking water becomes one less thing to worry about.
+By providing families with water containers and water filters, safe drinking water becomes one less thing to worry about.

 Families like Tshamaya’s in Cameroon have used water filters to produce safe drinking water and eventually stop the stomach aches caused by drinking dirty water.